What is Prescriptive Analytics?

 Prescriptive analytics in healthcare

-Everything from medication prices to the efficacy of high-risk surgeries can be analyzed.
-They can even be leveraged to create better solutions for patients and healthcare organizations alike.
+Everything from medication prices to the efficacy of high-risk surgeries gets analyzed.
+You can also use them to create better solutions for patients and healthcare organizations.

 Prescriptive analytics in education